 HEU recognizes International Day for Persons with Disabilities – December 3

-In 2010, Canada ratified and implemented the United Nations Convention on the Rights of Persons with Disabilities, and submitted its first report on compliance to the UN in 2014.
+In 2010, Canada ratified and implemented the United Nations Convention on the Rights of Persons with Disabilities, and submitted its first report on compliance to the UN in March 2014.

 Although disability rights activists say Canada has a long way to go in supporting people with disabilities, who often find themselves in poverty and lacking adequate care, Canada was a pioneer in securing legal protections for people with disabilities through new language in the Canadian Charter of Human Rights and Freedoms.

 You can also find useful resources and information on CUPE National’s website.

 To find out what’s happening in your community to mark December 3, visit the Council of Canadians with Disabilities.